Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 Another common cause of oil leaks is a bad piston ring.

-In order for a piston engine to work correctly, it must have good piston rings.
-Piston rings are located on the outside of the piston and help to seal the combustion chamber.
+For a piston engine to work correctly, it must have good piston rings.
+Piston rings are located on the piston’s outside and help seal the combustion chamber.

 They prevent oil and coolant from leaking into the chamber, and they also help to keep the pressure of the gases inside the chamber consistent.